-Outbound PPTP connections from a computer that is running Microsoft Internet Security and Acceleration Server (ISA Server) may disconnect after 60 seconds if the ISA Firewall Service is running and the internal network adapter is bound as the first network adapter.
+FIX: Outbound PPTP connections may disconnect after 60 seconds if the ISA Firewall Service is running

 This problem may occur if ISA Server is installed in either Integrated mode or Firewall mode and if the ISA Firewall Service is running.
 During the first 60 seconds, clients may be able to ping remote hosts and may be able to transfer data through the tunnel until the PPTP connection is disconnected.
 You may temporarily prevent this problem by stopping the ISA Firewall Service.
 This problem affects only outbound PPTP connections that are established from the computer that is running ISA Server.